 8) Failure to Control Scope Changes & Creep

 When managing and controlling a large project, communication is vital.
 Good and frequent communication will help the project to flow smoothly.

 Confirm requirements and over-communicate with stakeholders.
+Use client portal software to manage all communication with clients more efficiently and keep them updated about the project.
 This is essential for everything to stay afloat and on-track.

 At times, changes and adjustments in scope are necessary.
 The team may discover this via testing and/or a change in the business strategy.

 They may agree to make these adjustments in order to reach the business goals.

 Scope creep refers to any unplanned changes in scope.
 Common causes of these changes include: